I Wanna Marry Harry Failed Spectacularly. The Contestants Remember Everything.

 “He asked me, ‘Is there anything that you would really not like?’” she recounted.
 “And I said, ‘I wouldn't like it if the producers lied to me.’”

 After their initial isolation period, the contestants were brought to Englefield House — the same Elizabethan country home in Berkshire where Pippa Middleton would later wed — where they’d remain for the rest of filming.
-As they began to familiarize themselves with their new impressive estate, Birch said she spotted tabloids strewn about, emblazoned with headlines about Prince Harry being ready for his princess.
+As they began to familiarise themselves with their new impressive estate, Birch said she spotted tabloids strewn about, emblazoned with headlines about Prince Harry being ready for his princess.
 (In retrospect, Birch said, this all felt very fake.)

 When the twelve contestants first gathered outside for tea during filming, they began to imagine who their dream man was going to be: A famous athlete, perhaps?
 Or maybe someone royal-adjacent?
 Or maybe…